David J. Meltzer: Career

 In 1984, Meltzer accepted a position in the Department of Anthropology at Southern Methodist University.
-At SMU, he would come to work alongside leading archaeologists and cultural anthropologists, including Fred Wendorf, Lewis Binford, David Freidel, Caroline Brettell, and Carolyn Sargent.

 A year after joining the faculty, Meltzer launched the Texas Clovis Fluted Point Survey.
-In 1996, he was made inaugural Executive Director of the Quest Archaeological Program at SMU, an initiative endowed by Joseph and Maude Cramer to advance research on the first peoples of the Americas.
-Under Meltzer's leadership, Quest would help fund studies across the Great Plains and Rocky Mountains.
+The survey has been updated periodically and remains an ongoing contribution to the regional Paleoindian record.
+In 1996, he was made inaugural executive director of the Quest Archaeological Program at SMU, an initiative endowed by Joseph and Maude Cramer to advance research on the first peoples of the Americas.
+Under Meltzer's leadership, Quest has helped fund studies across the Great Plains and Rocky Mountains.

+At SMU, he has worked alongside leading archaeologists and cultural anthropologists, including Fred Wendorf, Lewis Binford, David Freidel, Caroline Brettell, and Carolyn Sargent.

+In Spring 2019, Meltzer was a Beaufort Visiting Scholar at St. John's College, University of Cambridge.